UP | HOME

 compare_Gd_id_simscape.png

-Figure 5: Comparison of the identified transfer function between actuator voltage \(V_a\) and vertical mass displacement \(d\)
+Figure 5: Comparison of the identified transfer function between actuator voltage Va and vertical mass displacement d

-2.3.2 From stack strain \(\Delta h\) to generated voltage \(V_s\)
+2.3.2 From stack strain Δh to generated voltage Vs

 Identification data is loaded.

-v = detrend(v, 0); % Voltage accross the stack sensor [V]
+load('apa95ml_5kg_2a_1s.mat', 't', 'u', 'v'); u = detrend(u, 0); % Input Voltage of the Amplifier [V] v = detrend(v, 0); % Voltage accross the stack sensor [V]

 Here, an amplifier with a gain of 20 is used.